OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 - Yes, we do it when requested
 - Yes, we do it every few years
 - Yes, we do it at least annually

+### Quality Indicators

+### Notes

+- Track if the application / service / firewall rule is being used or not / how much.
+- Product support roadmap - expand on L2 by having support / sales staff proactively reaching to customers